pip-services/pip-services-docs/content/en/toolkit_api/node/gcp/services/cloud_function_action.md

 ### Description

-The GoogleFunctionAction defines some fields such as action, cmd and schema.
+The CloudFunctionAction defines some fields such as action, cmd and schema.

 ### Fields